d-krupke/cpsat-primer/05_parameters.md

 technique will be the best for a specific problem is often hard, thus, this parallelization can be quite useful.

-By default, CP-SAT leverages all available cores.
+By default, CP-SAT leverages all available cores (including hyperthreading).
 You can control the parallelization of CP-SAT by setting the number of search workers.

 ```python
 solver.parameters.num_workers = 8  # use 8 cores
 ```

+> [!INFO]
+>
+> For many models, you can boost performance by manually reducing the number of
+> workers to match the number of physical cores, or even fewer.
+This can be
+> beneficial for several reasons: it allows the remaining workers to run at a
+> higher frequency, provides more memory bandwidth, and reduces potential
+> interference between workers.
+However, be aware that reducing the number of
+> workers might also decrease the overall chance of one of them making progress,
+> as there are fewer directions being explored simultaneously.

 Here are the solvers used by CP-SAT 9.9 on different parallelization levels for an optimization problem and no additional specifications (e.g., decision